fluencelabs/gitbook-docs/quick_start/quick_start_using_a_service.md

 # Using a Service

 Let's dive right into peer-to-peer awesomeness by harnessing a distributed curl service, which pretty much keeps with its namesake: pass it a url and collect the response.
-Instead of developing our service from scratch, we reuse one already deployed to the \[Fluence testnet\]\([https://dash.fluence.dev/nodes](https://dash.fluence.dev/nodes)\).
+Instead of developing our service from scratch, we reuse one already deployed to the [Fluence testnet](https://dash.fluence.dev/nodes).

 The [Fluence Dashboard](https://dash.fluence.dev/) facilitates the discovery of available services, such as the [Curl Adapter](https://dash.fluence.dev/blueprint/b7d2454e-2a75-408c-a23a-fe35de3beeb9) service, which allows us to harness http\(s\) requests as a service.
 Drilling down on the metadata provides a few useful parameters such as _service id_, _node id_ and _ip address_, which we need to execute our distributed curl service.